sh-r/Visual-Snow-Syndrome/documentation/Contributions.md

 5. Wait for a maintainer to review your commit.
 If they find any issue (including redundant code, unnecessary changes, potential bugs), they will point it out to you.
 Make any necessary changes and push them to your fork.
 Ideally, try not to force push as it becomes harder for the maintainers to keep track of changes.
 Mark the review as resolved.
-If everything looks okay, the maintainer(s) will go ahead and merge your changes into the repo.
+If everything looks okay, the maintainers will go ahead and merge your changes into the repo.

 ## Commit Messages
 Proper commit messages (subject + body) is a very important aspect of any project.